-Along with an optimum diet, adequate exercise and lots of loving attention, the use of appropriate supplements makes it possible for us to enjoy the company of our animals for many happy, healthy years.
+Along with an optimum diet, adequate exercise and lots of loving attention, the use of appropriate supplements for senior animals makes it possible for us to enjoy the company of our animals for many happy, healthy years.

 If there’s any drawback to companion animals, it’s that they don’t live as long as we’d like them to.
 One day, we realize the energetic little bundle of joy we brought home from the shelter or breeder isn’t quite as spry or bright-eyed as he used to be, and we wonder where the years have gone.
 Happily, although we can’t keep our animals alive forever, there’s a lot we can do to increase their longevity and enhance their quality of life during their senior years.